inspec/inspec-aws/docs/resources/aws_rds_global_clusters.md

 ## Syntax

-Ensure that the target group exists.
+Ensure that the global cluster exists.

     aws_rds_global_clusters do
       it { should exist }